 This is one of the most popular reasons that people visit Copacabana.
 The island is known as the legendary birthplace of the Adam and Eve of the Inca, Manco Capác and Mama Ocllo, and apparently an amazing place to spend a few days while travelling between Peru and Bolivia.

-Unfortunately due to budget restraints and some friction between the inhabitants of north and south halves of the island, we opted to give this one a miss but anyone we spoke to about it said it was beautiful even though expensive and touristy.
+Unfortunately, due to budget restraints and some friction between the inhabitants of the north and south halves of the island, we opted to give this one a miss but anyone we spoke to about it said it was beautiful even though expensive and touristy.
 Due to the ongoing disputes between residents, prices and ferry times fluctuate so any information we have might not be accurate.
-Our advice would be to pop down to the docks yourself and having a chat with the boat captains.
+Our advice would be to pop down to the docks yourself and have a chat with the boat captains.